gachezra/puppeteer-scraper/README.md

-# Puppeteer Table Scraper
+# Cheerio Table Scraper

-This is a simple Node.js script that uses Puppeteer to scrape all tables from a given website, extract their data, and sort them based on the first column.
+This is a simple Node.js script that uses Cheerio to scrape all tables from a given website, extract their data, and sort them based on the first column.

 ## Features